tare/LuxGLM/LuxRep/README.md

 The directory specified by OUTFOLDER contains N<sub>cytosine</sub> subfolders each containing input, diagnostic and output files with the latter showing posterior samples of the model parameters for the corresponding cytosine.
 The second module includes a routine for computing a Bayes factor for differential methylation based on the covariate specified in **design\_matrix.txt**.
 A summary text file (in **.bed** format) lists the genomic coordinates for each cytosine in the input data file followed by its Bayes factor (**bfs.bed**).

 To test for significance of a covariate other than the default (second column in the design matrix), a routine **savagedickey2** in the library file **luxrep_routines.py** is provided.
-The routine requires a text file containing a list of **output.csv** files with full pathname (one per line) for all cytosine to be analysed and a number (int) corresponding to the column in the design matrix of the covariate of interest (see **TUTORIAL**).
+The routine requires a text file containing a list of **output.csv** files with full pathname (one per line) for all cytosine to be analysed and a number corresponding to the column in the design matrix of the covariate of interest (see **TUTORIAL**).
 The routine generates a bed file in the current directory with a list of Bayes factor for each cytosine in the same order as the input text file.

 **References**